 2. What I’m actually doing on my phone.

 This can be as simple as, "I'm looking for a recipe for dinner and I'm having a hard time choosing which one."
-The reason we do this is so our kids get the concept and idea of why and when we use phones and that we don’t just stare at our screens and tune out.
-Without telling our kids what we're doing, can't you see how this is exactly what it would seem like and what they would naturally see as an example to emulate?
+The reason you do this is so that your child gets the concept and idea of why and when you use your phone and that you don’t just stare at your screen and tune out.
+Without telling your child what you're doing, can't you see how this is exactly what it would seem like and what she would naturally see as an example to emulate?
 Doing this also serves as a reminder to not just tune out!
-Cell phone use and social media are definitely not all bad and we don't want to scare our kids away from it, we just want to focus their online time positively, so that they don't even have time for the negative.
-I go into a lot of details about great uses of online time and exactly how to teach this so that your kids can use the internet safely, wisely, and kindly—the way it was meant to be used—in Raise Your Digital Kid™!
+Cell phone use and social media are definitely not all bad and you don't want to scare your child away from it, you just want to focus her online time positively, so that she doesn't even have time for the negative.
+I go into a lot of details about great uses of online time and exactly how to teach this so that your child can have a healthy relationship with technology in Raise Your Digital Kid™!

 3. Why I plug my phone in downstairs.

-This is a really important conversation to have with kids because it's all about creating healthy long term habits and being as open and honest with our kids as we want them to be with us.
+This is a really important conversation to have with your child because it's all about creating healthy long term habits and being as open and honest with your child as you want your child to be with you.
 I had to tell my kids that I needed to make this switch because I was developing the bad habit of picking up my phone in the middle of the night when I couldn't sleep.
-For our kids, nighttime is also when negative interactions with their peers can seem really overwhelming (because it's dark, they're alone, and there's no one around to tell what's going on) and we don't want them to feel alone if something like this happens.
+For your child, nighttime is also when negative interactions with her peers can seem really overwhelming (because it's dark, she's alone, and there's no one around to tell what's going on) and you don't want her to feel alone if something like this happens.

 4. Why I respond to everyone in my feed in the exact same way.

-The feelings of jealousy, being left out, and slighted are extremely real (and extremely hurtful) for our kids.
-This is not dissimilar to what we felt as kids, but our kids can't get away from these things; they're wherever their phone is.
-We can make a huge impact in this for all of our kids if we teach our kids that there's a better way: treat everyone kindly online.
+The feelings of jealousy, being left out, and slighted are extremely real (and extremely hurtful) for your kids.
+This is not dissimilar to what you and I felt as kids, but when they happen online, your child can't get away from these things like we could; they're wherever her phone is.
+You can make a huge impact in this for your child if you teach her that there's a better way: treat everyone kindly online.
 Respond to comments, like photos, rinse, repeat.

-5. That when I delete something like a text or a photo that I have sent to someone on my phone, it doesn’t delete on anyone else’s phone.
+5. That when I delete something like a text or a photo that I've sent to someone on my phone, it doesn’t delete on anyone else’s phone.

 The concept of losing control of whatever you post and share online is such an important (and hard to understand) one, that it's good to start layering this learning very early on.
 It's so abstract to think of deleting something on your own phone and having it still be on someone else's phone!
-If we start teaching this before our kids ever post on their own, they'll solidly know it when they do!
-Raise Your Digital Kid™ is filled with this kind of layered learning—what to teach and how to teach it—so you know exactly what to teach your kids so that they're prepared when they need to make these choices!
+If you start teaching this before your child ever posts on her own, she'll solidly know it when she does!
+Raise Your Digital Kid™ is filled with this kind of layered learning—what to teach and how to teach it—so you know exactly what to teach your child so that she's prepared when she needs to make these choices!

 6. That “opting out” of a group text is like having your friends all interacting in front of you and not responding to a single word they say.

 This is a really interesting conversation that I just had with my kids because one of my girls was saying that she doesn't like group texts very much and I completely understood, because I get overwhelmed by them, too.
 As I was giving her this advice, I realized how important it was for me to realize this as well!
-Our online actions have just as much impact as our in person actions do.
-This is important to understand and to use to guide our actions!
+Your online actions have just as much impact as your in person actions do.
+This is important to understand and to use to guide your actions!

 7. Bonus: An option for the introvert who is overwhelmed by group texts is to text each friend individually.

-The common thread between all of these conversations is that all of them can be had before your kids are even online.
+The common thread between all of these conversations is that all of them can be had before your child is even online.
 In fact, it's really powerful to start in this way!

-I've been doing this for a long time and I've finally put all of that experience, knowledge, and testing into a program that only teaches you strategies for building and launching an ongoing dialogue that actually work so that you can teach your kids what they need to know to make wise choices on their phones.
+I've been doing this for a long time and I've finally put all of that experience, knowledge, and testing into a program that only teaches you strategies for building and launching an Ongoing Dialogue that actually works so that you can teach your child what she needs to know to make smart choices on her phone.

 It’s called Raise Your Digital Kid™.
 And it’s the most comprehensive, step by step system out there.

-Note: Make sure that you download the 7 conversations about social media you can have with your kids today even if they're not online yet!
+Note: Make sure that you download the 7 conversations about social media you can have with your child today even if she's not online yet!
 This is too important to wait on!